Things To Do In Vis, Croatia: An Island Adventure Of A Lifetime

 Did You Know?

 Since the spring of 2019, there are two UNESCO Global Geoparks in Croatia.
 The newest addition to Croatia’s numerous UNESCO-protected areas is the Vis Archipelago.
-Among the most remote islands in Croatia, they’re also the oldest islands in the Adriatic.
+Among the most remote islands in Croatia, they’re also the oldest Croatian islands in the Adriatic.
 They’re formed by some of the oldest rocks in the Adriatic Sea, the main reason for their UNESCO designation, which you can read all about here.

 Visit The Blue Cave And Green Cave

-You can get a 20-minute boat taxi from the Komiza Harbor to Bisevo, where you can purchase tickets, or buy a tour of Komiza that will include other sights like the Green Cave Porat Beach.
 The Blue Cave is a top-rated tourist site, and if you are visiting during the high season of July and August, the experience may be underwhelming due to the long wait and the short time (five minutes) spent in the cave.

 It’s a much better experience during the slower season of June and September.
 If you are visiting during the high season, it’s best to see the cave as early as possible.
 It won’t be as vivid blue, but it will be a more satisfying experience.

-Another great option is to see the Green Cave on nearby Ravik island.
+Another great option is to see the Green Cave on nearby Ravik Island.
 The cave is called the green cave because of the emerald reflection cast onto the walls from the sun hitting the algae-covered rocks below.
-The green cave may not offer the vivid blue experience of the Blue Cave, but unlike the blue grotto, you can swim and snorkel in the cave’s waters
+The green cave may not offer the vivid blue experience of the Blue Cave, but unlike the blue grotto, you can swim and snorkel in the cave’s waters.

 Visit Komiza